eigerco/pallet-move/doc/tutorial.md

 To make Move interoperable with Substrate, we provide the package manager [smove](https://github.com/eigerco/smove), which can compile your Move projects, create bundles, access and act with the network node and more.

 This tutorial shows a summary of a workflow with Move on a Substrate template node.
 We will publish a module and execute a script which uses that module's functionality.
-Therefore, the package manager `smove` will be used to compile those resources, estimate the required amount of gas, and to create the `script-transaction`.
+Therefore, the package manager `smove` will be used to compile those resources, estimate the required amount of gas, and create the `script-transaction`.
 Finally, we publish the module and execute a script via using [polkadot.js][polkadotjs]).